connect with us

 Change the way you read and process language

 Many of you complain the sentences in the GMAT seem intentionally confusing.
 So, showing emotions through words becomes challenging in GMAT exams.
 But here's the thing.
 You don’t need to focus on emotions while preparing for GMAT.
 Instead, make it structural.
 You should use exact and unambiguous words to get the most logically accurate words.
-Changing the way your read and process language can be difficult and frustrating.
-But practising it consistently can help you prepare for GMAT.
+Changing the way you read and process language can be difficult and frustrating.
+Practicing it consistently can help you prepare for the GMAT.

 Treat the whole verbal section like Quants